Novartis’ Win-Win Approach to Greener Drug Development

 Electricity decarbonization offers the easiest entry point.
 Novartis has partnered with other major pharmaceutical companies through the World Business Council for Sustainable Development’s “Energize” program, creating virtual power purchase agreements that smaller suppliers can join without significant investment.
 “We realized making large renewable energy projects was overwhelming for smaller players, so we teamed up,” Jürgen notes.
 “Each CDMO can sign up to contribute without big hurdles.”

-Heat and steam decarbonization presents more complexity but significant opportunity.
-“Switching to biogas is typically more expensive, but if you find operational efficiencies by reducing consumption or optimizing your HVAC system, you can decarbonize in a cost-neutral or cost-beneficial way,” he says.
+Heat and steam decarbonization present more complexity but significant opportunity.
+“Switching to biogas is typically more expensive, but if you find operational efficiencies by reducing consumption or optimizing your Heating, Ventilation, Air Conditioning (HVAC) system, you can decarbonize in a cost-neutral or cost-beneficial way,” he says.

 For small molecule production, solvent management and precious metal catalyst recovery offer substantial savings.
-“Rhodium and palladium catalysts—if you can recover and reuse them, that’s a great business case.
-You don’t need to source raw materials constantly, you have fewer supply chain risks, and less waste disposal cost.”
+“Rhodium and palladium catalysts—if you can recover and reuse them—offer a great business case.
+You don’t need to source raw materials, you have fewer supply chain risks, and less waste disposal cost.”

 Supplier Evaluation: Separating Substance from Greenwashing